Who can apply?

 For applicant Members and Fellows, applying for chartership will be part of the membership admission process.

 Applicants from other qualifying organisations should contact the CIOL membership team for details of how to apply and what evidence will be required.

-CIOL will randomly select for audit, a percentage of all registrations (from CIOL members) received each month.
+CIOL will randomly select for audit, a percentage of all registrations (from CIOL members) on an annual basis.
 In addition, new CL applicants who select more than two designations will be automatically audited.
 If selected, CLs will be required to provide, within 60 days, the following evidence in order to maintain registration as a Chartered Linguist:

 - An up-to-date CV giving details of professional experience

 - Evidence of CPD activities, including the number of hours spent, over the previous two years, plus a reflective statement of 500 to 1,000 words on CPD undertaken plus a forward plan, based on their reflection on previous CPD activities

 CIOL will provide additional guidance on the evidence needed including format and how this should be submitted.
 Evidence supplied will initially be assessed by the CIOL membership team.
 Should the evidence submitted not meet the criteria the membership team will provide feedback.
 At this point, registration may be provisionally suspended until we have resolved the issues.
 Cases that cannot be resolved will be referred to CIOL's Chartered Linguist Registration Board for a final decision.

 Should evidence not be supplied within the stipulated timeframe then chartership will automatically be suspended, unless the CL has contacted the membership team to discuss and agree an extension.